Macy's Thanksgiving Day Parade: Performers and acts

-Marching bands

-Special guests

-For the 10th anniversary of the September 11th attacks in 2011, the Macy's Thanksgiving Parade invited family members from Tuesday's Children (a nonprofit organization that benefits families directly impacted by terrorism) to cut the ribbon at the start of the parade with NBC's Al Roker and led the parade with Amy Kule, the Parade's executive producer.
+For the 10th anniversary of the September 11th attacks in 2011, the parade team invited family members from Tuesday's Children (a nonprofit organization that benefits families directly impacted by terrorism) to cut the ribbon at the start of the parade with NBC's Al Roker and led the parade with Amy Kule, the Parade's executive producer.

+Performers who are not part of Broadway shows or marching bands traditionally perform on floats.
+The cost to book the performers is covered by the floats' sponsors, who must also pay an entry fee to Macy's to participate in the parade.
+Since 2014, the entry fee and performer fee has hovered between $200,000 and $250,000.

 Television coverage

+Official broadcasts

-More than 44 million people typically watch the parade on television on an annual basis.
+More than 44 million people typically watch the parade on television on an annual basis; in 2024, it was the most-watched television special of the year, outdrawing all of the major awards ceremonies, New Year events and Christmas specials.
 It was first televised locally in New York City in 1939 as an experimental broadcast on NBC's W2XBS (now WNBC).
 No television stations broadcast the parade in 1940 or 1941, but local broadcasts resumed when the parade returned in 1945 after the wartime suspension."Radio Today" (with television listings), The New York Times, November 22, 1945, p.
 36. The parade began its network television appearances on CBS in 1948, the year that major, regular television network programming began."Radio and Television", The New York Times, November 21, 1949, p.
 44. NBC has been the official broadcaster of the event since 1953.
-However, CBS (which has a studio in Times Square) also carries unauthorized coverage as The Thanksgiving Day Parade on CBS.
-The parade committee can endorse an official broadcaster as the parade takes place in public (however, they cannot award exclusive rights as other events, such as sporting events, which take place inside restricted-access stadiums, have the authority to do so).
-The rerouting of the parade starting from 2012 (see below) moved the parade out of the view of CBS's cameras and thus made it significantly more difficult for the network to cover the parade.
-However, the route now passes along the west side of the network's Black Rock headquarters building along Sixth Avenue (with the hosts stationed on a temporary tower platform at the Sixth/W. 53rd St. corner of the building), and CBS nevertheless continues to cover the parade as before.

-Since 2003, the parade has been broadcast in Spanish on the sister network of NBCUniversal (Telemundo) hosted by María Celeste Arrarás from 2003 to 2006.
-The parade won nine Emmy Awards for outstanding achievements in special event coverage since 1979.
-Since 2020, the parade also provided audio description via a second audio program channel.
+As of 2024, NBC pays Macy's $20 million per year for the license to be the parade's official broadcaster; the parade earns a substantial profit for the network, with ad buys averaging $900,000 per 30-second commercial in 2023—a fee comparable to NBC Sunday Night Football—bringing in a gross revenue of $52 million.
+In November 2024, The Wall Street Journal reported that during negotiations to extend their broadcast contract for the parade and the Macy's 4th of July Fireworks for ten additional years, NBC offered to pay Macy's an increased license fee of $60 million to continue carrying the parade telecast.
+The renewal was officially announced on February 25, 2025, extending NBC's rights through 2035.
+The renewal will also include rights to a third Macy's-sponsored special to be held in the future.